"A brand's capital now is not just its image, but its values"

 We sell a lot of monitoring services to law firms all over the world.
 In some instances we’re subcontracting with law firms for very specific legal actions, such as takedowns and domain name recovery.
 The authorisations we have in some instances allow us to engage in domain name recovery and cybersquatting stoppage very efficiently, so law firms often use our services for their clients.

 Influential people, such as tennis player Andy Murray, are now often investing in brands rather than being sponsored by them.
 How has the nature of brands changed recently?

 Brands have always been powerful, but now they are increasingly [entangled with] people.
 Take Prince Harry and his wife – they’re marketing their brand now.
 Individuals have become brands; they bring value.
 Of course, a personal brand is in the service of getting the most lucrative contracts with product brands.
 Roger Federer makes money from a Rolex sponsorship, which in turn comes from the fact that he’s been able to market his name as a brand.
 So it’s a circle.

 And brands are increasingly investing in the community.
 The image of the brands is key, but now a brand’s capital is not just its image, but its values.
 Millennials buy into brands for different reasons – because they’re eco-responsible or otherwise ethical, for instance.
-In the past, a brand’s value derived largely from the success of the image it conveyed – having a Rolex on your wrist, for instance.
+In the past, a brand’s value derived largely from the success of the image it conveyed – having a Rolex on your wrist, say.
 Now it’s far more manifold.
-Is the car you’re driving built by an environmentally responsible company, for instance?
+For instance: is the car you’re driving built by an environmentally responsible company?